Highlights

 LoRATK: LoRA Once, Backdoor Everywhere in the Share-and-Play Ecosystem

-A backdoor LoRA can be trained once and then merged with multiple task LoRAs while retaining both capabilities, making low-tech attack that is particular dangerous and infectious.
+A backdoor LoRA can be trained once and then merged with multiple task LoRAs while retaining both capabilities, making it a low-tech attack that is particularly dangerous and infectious.

 L Calandruccio, M Hariri, E Buss, V Chaudhary